reusu/ttun/README.md

 ## Limitations

-- No UDP transport, no multiple clients, no IP allocation, no v6, no routes, no rate limit.
-By design — for anything more, use [hush](../hush).
+- No UDP transport, no multiple clients, no IP allocation, no routes, no rate limit.
+By design.
 - TCP-over-TCP: under packet loss expect head-of-line blocking; pick a conservative MTU.
 - No replay window: each session derives a fresh `SK` from the handshake nonces, so cross-session replay is impossible.
 Within a session, monotonic AEAD counters prevent in-session replay.